 Do not play if under the influence or depressed – gambling should not be a form of escapism.

-You can buy some very effective blocking software from Gamblock if necessary:
+You can download a free and very effective blocking app from Betblocker if necessary!

 Use the above free helpline or get advice and help from Gambleaware or Gamcare if gambling has become an issue for you!
 STOP!